slamora/brackets-wiki/Extension-Manager-Workflows.md

 on each of the "Install" buttons on these three extensions.
 Each button changes to a grayed-out "Installing..." button.

-A progress bar appears at the bottom of the window showing the download and install progress for all three extensions, starting with "Installing Auto-Compile CoffeeScript (1 of 3)...".
+A progress bar appears at the bottom of the window with the label "Installing 3 extensions".
 As they complete, a checkmark appears next to each extension indicating that it's been installed, and the "Install" button on each extension is replaced by two buttons, "Disable" and "Uninstall".